Electric Rod Actuators vs. Hydraulic Cylinders: A Comparison

 Figure 9: Compared to servo hydraulic and conventional hydraulic systems, electric systems operated far more efficiently.

-Figure 10: The above charts show the difference in electric utility costs for a hydraulic and an electric cylinder.
+Figure 10: The above charts show the difference in utility costs for a hydraulic and an electric cylinder.
 The blue arrow depicts cylinder operation at 50% duty cycle and the resulting estimated utility costs.

 By dividing the efficiencies of the two technologies into one another, an approximate factor can be determined on electric utility cost based on when the actuators/cylinders are actually moving.

-Although electric actuator systems are twice as efficient as hydraulic systems, an electric servo solution can be more expensive to implement initially.
+Although electric actuator systems are twice as efficient as hydraulic cylinder systems, an electric servo solution can be more expensive to implement initially.
 But the cost over the life of the system can be substantially less when considering the increased performance, system flexibility and decrease in utility costs.

 Many hydraulic industry professionals have said, “It is not a matter of IF hydraulics will leak, but a matter of when and by how much.”
 Leaks create messes in the manufacturing environment and also present a safety hazard if someone slips on the spill.
-More alarming is leaks could cause serious contamination to key processes and products—such as food processing, pharmaceuticals, medical device and others.
+More alarming is leaks could cause serious contamination to key processes and products—such as food processing, pharmaceuticals, medical devices and others.
 A contamination event can be costly both in terms of clean-up and scrapped product—and even more costly if the contaminated product reaches consumers and is then recalled.
 Additionally, many hydraulic systems are deployed outdoors and in the vicinity of living spaces and fresh water.
 Leaking oil into the surrounding environment can be a major concern for communities.

 Electric actuator technology is one of the cleanest linear motion technologies that can be actively and easily deployed.
 Grease on the lead screw is the only potential contaminant; special greases (food grade, clean room, etc.) can be applied if required.
 The high-quality seals used on the rod of the electric actuator keep grease inside the actuator, virtually eliminating contamination issues.